What is a Psychosexual Evaluation?

-- Polygraph administered by an expert in adolescent sexual issues
+- Validation test administered by an expert in adolescent sexual issues

 Why is it Necessary?

 A psychosexual evaluation can help determine if a student has a problem that requires sex-specific treatment.
-It can also help parents, educational consultants, and therapists determine what type of treatment setting will be best.
+It can also help parents, educational consultants, and therapists determine the best treatment setting.

-Test results can be used to determine what behavioral techniques are needed to reduce a student’s deviant arousal.
+Test results can help determine what behavioral techniques are needed to reduce a student's deviant arousal.

 - Exposing themselves